Optimizing the crediting process for Blizzard game credits

 Impact

-This project was launched after my time at Blizzard, but updates from my peers show the response from veteran administrators was positive.
+This project was launched after my time at Blizzard, but updates from my peers show the response from administrators was positive.

 Time